holdno/keypool/README.md

 ## Feature：

-- More versatile, The connection type in the connection pool is `interface{}`, making it more versatile
+- More versatile, The connection type in the connection pool is `T`, making it more versatile
 - More configurable, The connection supports setting the maximum idle time, the timeout connection will be closed and discarded, which can avoid the problem of automatic connection failure when idle
 - Support user setting `ping` method, used to check the connectivity of connection, invalid connection will be discarded
 - Support connection waiting, When the connection pool is full, support for connection waiting (like the go db connection pool)